MTES-MCT/portail/README.md

 When you `git push` your changes, circleci:

-* imports people and startups from [beta.gouv.fr](https://github.com/betagouv/beta.gouv.fr)
+* imports people, startups and phases from [beta.gouv.fr](https://github.com/betagouv/beta.gouv.fr)

 * builds the static website